Crochet Hooks 101: Everything You Need To Know

 00010.00mmN/15Super bulky (6)

-Crochet hook sizes are represented in numbers, letters, and metric measurements depending on your preference and where you live.
-Use this chart if you’re ever confused when reading patterns from a different country or when buying crochet hooks online.
+Crochet hook sizes are represented in numbers, letters, and metric measurements depending on your location and the brand.
+Use this chart whenever you’re confused by patterns from another country or when buying hooks online.
+Keep in mind that U.S. lettering and numbering can vary across brands, so metric (mm) is the most reliable measurement.
+A hook gauge is the best tool to confirm size—never rely solely on the label.

 Hook size recommendations are subjective.
 It depends on the type of fabric you’re trying to create.
 The recommendations in this chart assume you want to achieve a medium tension using basic stitches.
 Know that using a larger hook than recommended will give you a looser fabric, and a smaller hook will give you a tighter fabric.